tonytonyjan/jaro_winkler/README.md

 # Todo

 - Custom adjusting word table.
-- If the adjusting table is ASCII encoded, use dense matrix instread of sparse matrix to speed up.
+- If the adjusting table is ASCII encoded, use dense matrix instread of sparse matrix to speed up performance.